Advocacy

 At Foodlink, we recognize that structural forces, such as economic inequality and racism, are embedded in our current food system, and these forces determine who gets a seat at the table, and who experiences the most food insecurity.
 While we will continue to advocate for food-related issues and legislation that affect our food-insecure neighbors, we also are committed to supporting policies that impact root causes of hunger in our communities.

-Learn more about some of the issues and policies that Foodlink has been vocal about in recent months, and lend your support!
+Learn more about what his happening at the federal level, and some of the issues and policies that Foodlink has been vocal about in recent months.

 Federal